 Soprano Melody Moore is enjoying a thriving career on the world’s leading stages, prompting Opera News to label her “a revelation,” and of her recent sold-out appearance at Carnegie Hall to rave, “As I left the auditorium, I could only think: more of Moore, please.”
-The current season marks the release of her first solo album entitled An American Song Album with pianist Bradley Moore on Pentatone Records.
+She recently released her first solo album entitled An American Song Album with pianist Bradley Moore on Pentatone Records.

 In the 2018/19 season, Ms. Moore returned to Houston Grand Opera to reprise the roles of Senta in the season opening production of The Flying Dutchman led by Music Director Patrick Summers, and Donna Elvira in Don Giovanni in a new production by Kasper Holten, and returned to LA Opera for a role debut as Gertrude (the Mother) in Hansel and Gretel under the baton of Music Director James Conlon.
 On the concert stage, she debuted with the Dresdner Philharmonie in the roles of Giorgetta in Il Tabarro and Santuzza in Cavalleria Rusticana, both of which were recorded for commercial release by Pentatone Records.
 Ms. Moore also sang Senta with the Milwaukee Symphony Orchestra, under the baton of Music Director Edo de Waart, and debuted with the Grant Park Music Festival for Delius’ A Mass of Life at the Grant Park Music Festival, and sang the title role in Salome in Daegu, South Korea.
 Other recording projects included Minnie in The Girl of the Golden West in Cluj, Romania, and the title role in Madama Butterfly in Lisbon, both recorded for commercial release by Pentatone Records.